 If you are on the boundary of the Wessex Water area and receive your water supply from us and sewerage services from another water company, you will receive two separate bills.
-If you have a water meter, we will forward details of your water use to the relevant company so your sewerage charges can be billed in relation to the volume of water on the meter.
+If you have a water meter, we will share your meter readings with the relevant company.
+Your sewerage charges will be billed in relation to the volume of water used.